xsynaptic/synaptic-lightroom-presets/readme.md

 * Presets marked (A) refer to autotone; you may wish to adjust toning in the basic panel to achieve a different look.
 * Presets marked (W) alter white balance, often to achieve a desired effect.
 * Instead of purely descriptive names many of my presets are named after the places I have been.
 I find this system useful as a mnemonic but it takes some getting used to.
-* All presets in the main series folders do not affect lens correction, noise reduction, or vignetting, all of which should be applied seperately.
+* All presets in the main series folders do not affect lens correction, noise reduction, or vignetting, all of which should be applied separately.

 ### WORKFLOW

-Here is an outline of my workflow:
+Here is an outline of my workflow, which is optimized for rapid processing:

-* I import photos into date-based folders and apply default presets.
-    * The develop preset I apply is "Lens Correction Plus", which combines lens correction with a hint of noise reduction and vignetting.
-This preset is available in the "general" folder.
-    * I also apply a metadata preset not included here.
-You will want to make your own to specify the basics *e.g.* copyright status, contact information, etc.
+1. Import photos into date-based folders and apply default presets.
+I use the "Lens Correction Plus" preset (under "General") which combines lens correction with a hint of noise reduction and vignetting.
+I also use a metadata preset (not included) to cover the basics *e.g.* copyright status (or lack thereof), contact information, etc.
-* I then browse through all newly imported photos to quickly pick (P) or reject (R), skipping ahead whenever I am uncertain.
-My goal here is to reduce the number of photos I will be working with.
-Once I have run through everything I have imported I filter out anything I have rejected.
-(This feature is available in the bottom right of the develop module just above the filmstrip.)
-The purpose of this step is to focus on the photos worth working on.
-* Pick a representative photo and try out different treatments to settle on a base for further manipulation.
-Apply this treatment to the rest of the photos being processed.
-* Work through the photos one by one to make individual modifications.
-If the same modification is being made on many photos this usually indicates a preset should be updated or created.
-* Apply noise reduction and vignetting presets, often in bulk.
-This can be done before or after working with treatments.
-* Add essential metadata to all finalized photos:
-    * Filter by flagged photos only.
-    * Add location data using the map module.
-    * Add a title using the library module.
+2. Browse through the newly imported photos to identify *obvious* picks (keyboard shortcut "P") or rejects ("R").
+The idea here is to work fast to reduce the number of photos that need to be processed.
+Finish up by filtering the current import by flagged and unflagged photos.
+(This hides rejected photos.)
+3. Pick a representative photo from a batch of photos shot with similar lighting conditions.
+Try out different presets to get a rough idea of what looks good.
+Test out the difference between auto white balance and "as shot".
+Experiment with different vignetting levels.
+Zoom in and gauge how much noise there is.
+The idea here is to come up with a plan of attack for the rest of the photos in the series.
+4. Select a bunch of photos in the film strip (at the bottom) and apply presets in batch.
+Start with noise reduction and vignetting and apply toning treatments last.
+Think of this as a "base coat" for your photos.
+5. Start working through the photos, making individual modifications as you go.
+Generally speaking, once I set a base coat most of my modifications are limited to the "Basic" and "Tone Curve" tools.
+My style is to reduce highlights, increase shadows, and push contrast to make my photos more vivid and dreamlike.
+I seldom finalize photos without further tweaks of the initial preset.
+6. If you find yourself making the same modification to several photos in a row (for example, reducing blue saturation), then it may be time to spin off a new preset for batch processing.
+Smaller changes can easily be accommodated by the "copy settings from previous" command.
+I try to leave cropping and graduated filters to the end specifically so I can copy settings from one photo to another without extra hassle.
+7. Eventually I run through and use the pick, unflag ("U"), and reject shortcuts to finalize what photos will be prepared for export, kept around but otherwise left alone, or deleted from disk.
+Prepare for the next step by filtering by flagged photos only.
+8. Metadata time!
+Most people probably don't care about this stuff but I am very OCD about adding titles and location data (using the excellent map module) to finalize the photos I plan to upload.
+Since I go by memory when geotagging photos I find this is easiest immediately after processing (with the images fresh in my mind).
-* Export all finalized photos.
-    * Full-size copies for Flickr and archival purposes.
-    * 1920 px per side copies for Facebook, blogging, and mobile use.
+9. Export all finalized photos in two batches: full-size copies for Flickr and archival purposes and 1920 px copies for Facebook, blogging, and mobile use.
-* Clean up workspace by deleting rejected photos from disk.
+10. Clean up workspace by deleting all rejected photos from disk (there is a shortcut for this).

 ## EXAMPLES